serrif/website/main/home.md

 ---

 ## Join the community
-More than a server; we're an open-source network of experienced and aspiring members--designers, developers, and engineers.
+More than a server; we're an open-source network of experienced and aspiring designers; developers, and engineers.
-{: .usa-font-lead }

 <div class="usa-grid" style="padding-top: 1.5rem !important; padding: 0;">
 	<div class="usa-width-one-sixth" style="max-width: 13rem; margin-right: 3rem;">
 		<img class="footer-main-img" src="../assets/img/svg/discord.svg" alt="" style="width: 130px; padding: 10px;">
 	</div>
 	<div class="usa-width-five-sixths footer-content">
-		<h3>Collaborate with our members</h3>
+		<h3>Share with our members</h3>
-		<p style="margin-bottom: 1rem; max-width: 65rem;">We have a public-invite server on Discord where our members of our in-game server can freely communicate about anything that happens on (and off) the server.</p>
+		<p style="margin-bottom: 1rem; max-width: 65rem;">We have a public-invite server on Discord where our members of our in-game server can freely discuss about anything that happens on (and off) the server.</p>
 		<a class="usa-button usa-button" href="../discord">Enroll</a>
     <a class="usa-button usa-button-secondary" href="../docs/#discord">Learn more</a>
         </div>